 What else?
 It's lightweight, it can be used on your bare skin or over a long-sleeve thermal undershirt / flannel / sweater, and it's got three straps (most have only two).
 And, most importantly, the material is thick enough so that if the bow string hits your inner arm, you shouldn't feel it too much (depending on how powerful your bow is, of course).

 I try not to write about the "best archery armguard" or anything like that, because very often, archery products are a matter of personal preference---but, if I did offer that sort of prize, this might in fact be the best armguard.
 It's an excellent choice.

 The Allen 4-Strap

 The Allen 4-Strap Armguard is a "next-level" product.
-If you want total coverage for your arm, this is it (or, if you have reaaaaaally long arms and want decent protection, this is it).
+If you want total coverage for your arm, this may be it (or, if you have reaaaaaally long arms and want decent protection, this may be it).

 Here's another way to say that: if you have a very long draw length (32 inches or more), this might be a good option for you.

 The guard itself is meaty and well-padded, with four adjustable straps---which is, right there, a bonus, because most guards have two straps, or three at the most.
 The piece itself is manufactured in mossy oak camo, and even though it's a name-brand product (Allen), it doesn't have any logos or insignias on it (which I personally appreciate).

 And, finally, it's Made in the USA (or at least it was at the time I wrote this post).
 A very good option for someone with long arms or someone who's looking for full coverage.